 FE Portal FAQ

 The FE Portal is run by the Washington State Health Care Authority’s (HCA).
 They contracted with Public Consulting Group, Inc, (PCG) create and manage the FE Portal to serve as the statewide financial executor for the Medicaid Transformation Project.
 PCG will ensure the fund distributions comply with all applicable laws, regulations.

 How often does BHT to add providers to the FE Portal?

 BHT may add providers at any time throughout the course of the demonstration.
-However, batch uploads will occur on the 15th of each month, through June 15.

 What happens after providers are uploaded to the FE Portal?

 After providers are entered into the FE Portal, PCG will conduct an IRS match to confirm that provider information is correct.
 PCG will notify BHT if there is an issue with the matching process and BHT will work with the Providers to correct.

 Providers will then receive an automated email containing information about how to register themselves in the FE Portal.
 Providers will then execute a Standard Partnership Agreement, which completes the registration process.